digital-drifter/autoversion/README.md

 ### What is this repository for? ###

 * A quick example of how to use pipelines to automate version upgrades
+* updates the patch version in package.json file
+* automatically tags the commit with the updated version number
 * Version - 0.0.n where n is determined by how many times pipelines is run

 ### How do I get set up? ###